Trinity Point Marina

 Protecting and enhancing the local environment

 The marina seeks to ensure that it can contribute to a high quality of life by protecting and enhancing the environment and by supporting the concept of environmentally sustainable practices.
-The marina provides valuable support to recreational boating and 'working harbour' by repairing and maintaining vessels, providing fuel and other services to the boating community. lt prides itself in fostering a positive relationship with local residents and other industry providers.
+The marina provides valuable support to recreational boating by providing fuel, wastewater pump-out and other services. lt prides itself in fostering a positive relationship with local residents and other industry providers.

 By environmentally reviewing our site each year and engaging the services of an appropriate external consultant, the marina will ensure that all its environmental priorities are included in the decisions regarding its services and will: